publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch4/stIII/ptVI/m__us_usc_t19_s1641.md

         (6) __Prohibited acts__

             Any person who intentionally transacts customs business, other than solely on the behalf of that person, without holding a valid customs broker’s license granted to that person under this subsection shall be liable to the United States for a monetary penalty not to exceed $10,000 for each such transaction as well as for each violation of any other provision of this section.
-This penalty shall be assessed in the same manner and under the same procedures as the monetary penalties provided for in subsection (d)(2)(A) of this section.
+This penalty shall be assessed in the same manner and under the same procedures as the monetary penalties provided for in subsection (d)(2)(A).

     (c) __Customs broker’s permits__

         (1) __In general__

-        Each person granted a customs broker’s license under subsection (b) of this section shall be issued, in accordance with such regulations as the Secretary shall prescribe, either or both of the following:
+        Each person granted a customs broker’s license under subsection (b) shall be issued, in accordance with such regulations as the Secretary shall prescribe, either or both of the following:

             (A) A national permit for the conduct of such customs business as the Secretary prescribes by regulation.

-            (B) A permit for each customs district in which that person conducts customs business and, except as provided in paragraph (2), regularly employs at least 1 individual who is licensed under subsection (b)(2) of this section to exercise responsible supervision and control over the customs business conducted by that person in that district.
+            (B) A permit for each customs district in which that person conducts customs business and, except as provided in paragraph (2), regularly employs at least 1 individual who is licensed under subsection (b)(2) to exercise responsible supervision and control over the customs business conducted by that person in that district.

         (2) __Exception__

-        If a person granted a customs broker’s license under subsection (b) of this section can demonstrate to the satisfaction of the Secretary that—
+        If a person granted a customs broker’s license under subsection (b) can demonstrate to the satisfaction of the Secretary that—

-            (A) he regularly employs in the region in which that district is located at least one individual who is licensed under subsection (b)(2) of this section, and
+            (A) he regularly employs in the region in which that district is located at least one individual who is licensed under subsection (b)(2), and

             (B) that sufficient procedures exist within the company for the person employed in that region to exercise responsible supervision and control over the customs business conducted by that person in that district,